top of page

 6.3 Writing Centers and Tutors

-If you’re studying at a German-speaking university, make use of the writing centers and language tutors available on campus.
+If you’re studying at a German-speaking university, make use of the writing centres and language tutors available on campus.
 These resources can provide personalized feedback on your writing and help you develop your academic language skills further.

 7. Stay Motivated and Persistent